csuntechlab/calstatepays/README.md

 If you discover a bug and or issue within the application, please create a JIRA ticket with the BUG prefix.
 In addition, please list the necessary steps to reproduce the bug in the description.

 ## License
+CalStatePays is open-sourced software licensed under the GNU General Public License v3+.
+A copy can be found in the `COPYING` file.

 The [Laravel](https://laravel.com/) framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).